vdunlop/prework-study-guide/README.md

 # prework-study-guide
-Bootcamp Study Guide for Prework for Me
+Bootcamp Study Guide for Prework for Students